jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Bastard Sword.** A double-edged sword with a wide crossguard and an extended pommel.
 Slightly longer than a long sword but not as large as a great sword, this is a fairly uncommon yet distinctive weapon.
 Also known as a claymore or hand-and-a-half sword.

-**Battle Axe.** A battle axe is a long handled single-bladed axe that can be wielded in one or two hands.
-Also known as a war axe.
-Similar weapons include military cleavers and a khopseh, which is an exotic-looking axe-like sword with an outwardly curving blade.

 **Broad Sword.** A sword with wide blade with very little taper and a one-handed pommel.
 The length is about midway between a shortsword and a longsword.

+**Great Sword.**

+**Long Sword.**

+**Battle Axe and Great Axe.** A battle axe is a long handled single-bladed axe that can be wielded in one or two hands.
+Similar weapons include military cleavers and the khopseh, which is an exotic-looking axe-like sword with an outwardly curving blade.
+A great axe is a heavier version of the battle axe, often doube-bladed, meant to be wielded in two-hands.
+Axes are a favored weapon among brutal humanoids like orcs that like to intimidate their opponents.

 **Chain.** A chain is a length of interlocking metal loops or bars and weighted on the ends.
-It can be used like a whip or a flail to grapple opponents.
+It can be used to whip, flail, or grapple opponents.
 Some chain weapons are spiked or have blades attached to the weighted ends.

-**Clawed Gauntlet.** A leather or metal glove with a number of metal knife-like claws attached to it which can be used to cause slashing damage in hand-to-hand combat.

-**Gauntlet.** A heavy metal or weighted leather glove, usually worn as part of a suit of armor, that can add additonal impact to unarmed strikes.
+**Gauntlet, Clawed Gauntlet or Spiked Gauntlet.** A gauntlet is a heavy metal or weighted leather glove, usually worn as part of a suit of armor, that can add additonal impact to unarmed strikes.
+Gauntlets can be modified and outfitted with claws or spikes which can be used to cause additional slashing or piercing damage in hand-to-hand combat.

 **Glaive.** A glaive is a sword-like blade mounted on a long pole.
 Other similar weapons include the bill and fauchard.
 One of the few reach weapons that is not also slow.

-**Great Axe.** A heavy long handled axe, often doube-bladed, meant to be wielded in two-hands.
-A favored weapon among brutal humanoids like orcs.

-**Great Flail.** A large flail meant to be used with two hands.
+**Heavy Flail and Great Flail.** A large flail meant to be used with two hands.
 Sometimes fashioned with multiple heads.

-**Great Pick.**

-**Great Sword.**

-**Halberd.**

-**Heavy Flail.** A heavier version of the light flail, often fashioned with a spiked ball on the end of a long chain.
+A heavier version of the light flail, often fashioned with a spiked ball on the end of a long chain.
 Crafted specifically for battle and effective against opponents with shields.

-**Heavy Lance.**

-**Heavy Pick.** A larger and heavier version of the pick able to be used in one or two hands.
+**Heavy Pick and Great Pick.** A larger and heavier version of the pick able to be used in one or two hands.
 Sometimes called a **horseman's pick**.

-**Jousting Lance.**
+**Halberd.**

 **Kama.**

-**Lance.**

-**Light Lance.**
+**Lance, Light Lance, Heavy Lance, and Jousting Lance.**

 **Long Hammer.** A hammer with a spike on the other side mounted on a long pole.

 **Long Pick.**

-**Long Sword.**

 **Man Catcher.** A cage-like ring of inwardly pointing barbs mounted on the end of a long pole.
 Intended to be used to unhorse riders and capture targets rather than kill them.